sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

     <!-- border -->![MDK](img-1.11.png)

-9. In the **Avatar Grid** section of the **Properties** pane, remove the default Avatar by selecting the `item0` and clicking the trash icon to delete the default item.
+9. In the **Avatar Grid** section of the **Properties** pane, remove the default Avatar by selecting the `item0` and then clicking the trash icon to delete the default item.

     <!-- border -->![MDK](img-1.12.png)

-10. In the **Avatar Stack** section of the **Properties** pane, remove the default Avatar by selecting the `item0` and clicking the trash icon to delete the default item.
+10. In the **Avatar Stack** section of the **Properties** pane, remove the default Avatar by selecting the `item0` and then clicking the trash icon to delete the default item.

     <!-- border -->![MDK](img-1.13.png)